mabel-dev/korolev/README.md

 - Storage: 1 Petabyte (compressed approx 4/5ths) 200Tb = £4k

 £5000 per month
-(*), this is double the specification of the existing execution environment and 4x the execution time of the existing service.
+(*), this is double the current specification of the existing execution environment and 4x the execution time of the existing service, but as prices were rounded up to the nearest £1k it made no difference to the cost estimate.

 ## Options

 ### Google Data Stack

-- BigQuery £35k per month (150 Tb querying)
+- BigQuery £45k per month (150 Tb interactive querying, 1 Pb processing)
-- BigQuery £32k per month (800 Slots)
+- BigQuery £46k per month (1600 Slots)

+Assuming all data in BigQuery as per current MVD.

+Approximately £500k per year.

 ## Security Considerations

 ## Risks

-- Infrastructure over Application advocates challenging approach
+- Infrastructure over Application advocates challenging approach.
+- Short-termism encouraging a buy-over-build, rather than a buy-for-value approach.

 ## References